-Any place in USA, Today's eclectic decors demand innovative approaches to lighting.
+Anytown USA, Today's eclectic decors demand innovative approaches to lighting.
 Many design plans are calling for the look and feel of the antique lighting of yesterday, but want the energy saving and modern manufacturing technologies of today.
 Sunlite, a leader in the wholesale distribution of high quality lighting, has managed to marry the aesthetics of early 20th century lighting with the latest energy efficient technology to create the perfect lighting solution to meet current market trends.

 Utilizing designs from the past and crafted meticulously from the finest materials, Antique Lighting, was produced to blend with a wide variety of home and office décors.
 The look of the early days of the light bulb, when Edison was creating what was considered the most advanced technology of the time, is beautifully replicated in this collection.
 The Antique Edison bulbs feature gold flecks, flame tips and retro radio styles.